St Mary Magdalene

 The target is £200,000 and if that is surpassed it will be possible to refurbish the ringing room and restore the historic peal boards that record ringing feats going back to the 18th century.

 New bells are needed because the old ones are mostly clapped out.
-Happily, the three oldest bells, cast in 1680, are the best quality in the tower so that link to history will be retained as they retain their place alongside five new ones to produce a more tuneful ring of eight.
+Happily, the three oldest bells, cast in 1680, are the best quality in the tower so that link to history will survive as they retain their place alongside five new ones to produce a more tuneful ring of eight.

 The new bells will be made by Royal Eijsbouts, the world’s largest foundry, at their works in Asten, Holland.
 This is the company that made the Olympic bell for the 2012 London Olympic Games and the 6-ton bell Marie, made to celebrate the 850th anniversary of the Notre Dame cathedral in Paris.